 So who are we?
 We are the life force power of the universe.
 With manual dexterity, and two cognitive minds.
 And we have the power to choose moment by moment who and how we want to be in the world.

 So she’s taken this initial goal of connecting dreams and reality, and has elevated it now to this next level of saying we are everything that we want to be.
 It’s not even how do I go do this thing, it’s something that is within my power right now.
 The final way of practice, and something to look for when you’re practicing finding the Red Thread, is take a listen or take a look at someone’s conclusion.
-A lot of times they’re going to, if it’s constructed well, they’re going to put those key ideas back in, and finish it off with a call to action.
+A lot of times they’re going to put those key ideas back in, and finish it off with a call to action.
 And so listen to how she sums up some of those key ideas at the end of her talk.

 These are the “we” inside of “me.”
 Which would you choose?
 Which do you choose?
 And when?

 What I love about that, you know she’s landed it.
 Because when she asks that first question, you can hear multiple people in the audience react.
 Man, she does such a great job with this.
 Because she’s been able to string together those key pieces of the idea that move people from what I think would be a very skeptical position when they begin, to completely accepting not only the idea, but her as a credible source for it.

 So, what’s the Red Thread of this talk?
 Well you extract from those pieces what the ultimate message is.
 You take the change in this case, and marry it to the goal to say that the Red Thread of this talk, what this talk is all about, is how, when we choose to operate between both sides of the hemispheres of our brains, we find the path to connecting our dreams to reality.